-Safety continues to be of utmost importance, and we will rely heavily on your partnership in order for our faculty and staff to help promote the safety of all students.
+Safety is of utmost importance at Prince Avenue Christian School, and we will rely heavily on your partnership in order for our faculty and staff to help promote the safety of all students.

 - Infection control remains at the forefront of our safety measures now that we have returned to school.
 Faculty and staff have been trained on hand-hygiene and appropriate infection control.
 In addition to our reopening procedures that have been implemented, students are continually reminded how to take an active role in their own infection control while in the classroom, cafeteria, locker rooms, media center, ESS, and other commonly used spaces around campus.

 - Dispensing medication is another vital role of the school nurse.
 Changes have been made to improve the efficiency and safety in our dispensing of medications.
-Please ensure you have reviewed these changes on page 53 in the Family-School Handbook, and contact me at firstname.lastname@example.org any questions or completed forms.
+Please ensure you have reviewed these changes on page 53 in the Family-School Handbook, and contact the school at firstname.lastname@example.org with any questions or completed forms.

 - In addition to addressing safety needs, the role of a school nurse focuses on supporting the health of students.
-Throughout the school day, I will be available to provide your students with chronic and acute care support.
-While the school nurse does not diagnose, it is within my scope of practice to treat minor conditions not requiring the care of a physician, to assist in referrals, and to follow up with your student about new conditions and/or needs.
-I will advocate for your student’s healthcare needs in the classroom, serving as a medical liaison with teachers and the school’s leadership.
+Throughout the school day, the school will be available to provide your students with chronic and acute care support.
+While the school nurse does not diagnose, it is within the scope of practice to treat minor conditions not requiring the care of a physician, to assist in referrals, and to follow up with your student about new conditions and/or needs.
+The school nurse will advocate for your student’s healthcare needs in the classroom, serving as a medical liaison with teachers and the school’s leadership.